aquashi/ulez-cli/README.md

 ## Don't Bankrupt Me

 I've used an AWS API gateway to upload a working code example to this repo.
-I didn't want to expose my API credentials but I also want users to test this project with minimal setup however AWS isn't exactly free and my account does have quotas.
+I didn't want to expose my TfL API credentials but I also want users to test this project with minimal setup however AWS isn't exactly free and my account does have quotas.
 If you're looking to use this program heavily or do a lot of testing, I'd suggest that you use your own TfL API keys.
 Sign up for free API credentials at [https://api.tfl.gov.uk/](https://api.tfl.gov.uk/)

 Once you have your app id and app key, here's how to incorporate it into the Python program